GerardCB/wildtrack/README.md

 # 🐾 WildTrack

 **WildTrack** is an open-source pipeline for wildlife detection, segmentation, and tracking in videos.
-It combines [MegaDetector](https://github.com/agentmorris/MegaDetector) and [SAM 2](https://github.com/facebookresearch/sam2) into a unified incremental workflow that automatically finds, segments, and follows individual animals across frames — even with camera movement, occlusions, or multiple individuals.
+It combines your choice of wildlife detection models with [SAM 2](https://github.com/facebookresearch/sam2) into a unified incremental workflow that automatically finds, segments, and follows individual animals across frames — even with camera movement, occlusions, or multiple individuals.

 <p align="center">
   <img src="demo.gif" alt="WildTrack tracking elephants" width="720"/><br>